-FSANZ has assessed the public health and safety risks associated with phospholipase A1 produced by GM A. niger and its proposed use as a processing aid.
+FSANZ has assessed the public health and safety risks associated with the protein engineered variant of the glucoamylase enzyme from P. oxalicum that is produced by GM A. niger and its proposed use as a processing aid.
 A summary of this risk assessment is provided below.

-The proposed use of this phospholipase A1 as a processing aid in the production of vegetable oils is technologically justified.
+The proposed use of this protein engineered variant of the glucoamylase enzyme as a processing aid in the manufacture of baking products;, brewing; and starch for the production of starch hydrolysates, including glucose syrups is technologically justified.

-No public health and safety concerns were identified in the assessment of phospholipase A1 from GM A. niger under the proposed conditions of use.
+No public health and safety concerns were identified in the assessment of this protein engineered variant of the glucoamylase enzyme from GM A. niger under the proposed conditions of use.
 A microbiological assessment concluded that A. niger has a long history of safe use in food and is neither pathogenic nor toxigenic.

-A biotechnology assessment confirmed the genetic modification is as described and that the inserted gene has been stably introduced.
-A toxicological assessment combined with a dietary exposure assessment concluded the enzyme is safe under the proposed conditions of use.
+A biotechnological assessment confirmed the presence and stability of the inserted DNA.
+A toxicological assessment combined with a dietary exposure assessment concluded that the enzyme is safe under the proposed conditions of use.